Affansha03/Srinadh-Team-task2-toy-gpt/toy_gpt_blog_post (1).md

-# ✍️ Blog Post: Building a Toy GPT from Scratch — Tokenization to Text Generation
+# Building a Toy GPT from Scratch — Tokenization to Text Generation

 ## 🔍 Introduction